top of page

 Create an engaged community.

-Audiences familiar with Kickstarter and Crowdfunding.
+Educate Audiences about Kickstarter and Crowdfunding.

 The right incentive offer for early backers.